Crimes and Punishments

 * * *

 At the head of the table, Sir Elton frowns.
 Not at Scarlet, but rather, he’s still considering the merchant, Madeline Le Campe.
 “I trust that her word is good, as her business dealings depend on it to be so.
 Still, perhaps we should be wary nonetheless.
 Knowledge of a secret of this magnitude is far from ordinary.
-She might yet decide that letting us keep such a secret is dangerous.”
+She might yet decide that letting us keep it is too dangerous.”

-The lost city of Stolhme, thinks Sir Elton, wonderingly.
+The lost city of Stolhme, the old guildmaster thinks wonderingly.
 “I almost can’t believe it.”
 And a portal to another world entirely.
 “To think, you met actual, living elves.
 How extraordinary!”
 He chews on the end of his pipe, which isn’t presently lit, and clicks his tongue.

 “We thought much the same,” says Jake, “about Le Campe, I mean.
 We kept an eye behind us the entire way home from Gateway.
 Thought for sure she’d send someone after us, no matter what she said to our faces.
 She can hardly be trusted if you ask me.”

-Hearing Jake’s ominous words, Diana glances over at her husband and frowns.
-Their two boys, fingers still greasy from the meal, want to hear more about the elves — the only part of the story that the Companions and Sir Elton have shared with those others present.
-Hamfrd, missing his wife’s troubled look, grins at the two boys with pride, fondly recalling their wide-eyed looks upon hearing that their father had battled trolls and spoken with elves.
+Diana glances over at her husband and frowns, her thoughts focused on the trolls.
+Their two young boys, fingers still greasy from the meal, want to hear more about the elves.
+Hamfrd, missing his wife’s troubled look, grins at the two boys with pride, fondly recalling their wide-eyed looks moments earlier upon hearing that their father had battled trolls and spoken with elves.

 “How amazing are the elves, Papa?”
 Osgrd asks.